openalea/openalea.rtfd.io/doc/development/guidelines.md

 This action will build the package on a matrix of operating systems (`[ubuntu-latest , macos-latest , windows-latest]`) and Python versions (`[3.8, 3.9, 3.10, 3.11, 3.12]`) every time a new commit is pushed to the repository.

-Also, it will deploy the package to the `openalea3` conda channel every time a new tag starting with `v` (typicaly when you tag a new version of the package, like `v.1.0.0`) is pushed to the repository.
-This means that the developer needs to explicitely tag the version of the package to deploy it.
+Also, it will deploy the package to the `openalea3` conda channel every time a new tag starting with `v` (typically when you tag a new version of the package, like `v.1.0.0`) is pushed to the repository.
+This means that the developer needs to explicitly tag the version of the package to deploy it.

 ## Documentation

 The documentation of the package should be written using the [Sphinx](https://www.sphinx-doc.org/en/master/) documentation generator and hosted on the [ReadTheDocs](https://readthedocs.org/) platform.

-To setup the ReadTheDocs documentation, you need to add a `.readthedocs.yml` file to the root of your project with the following content:
+To set up the ReadTheDocs documentation, you need to add a `.readthedocs.yml` file to the root of your project with the following content:

 ```yaml
 version: 2